wkumari/draft-harkins-owe/README.md

       prk = HKDF-extract(NULL, z)

-      PMK = HKDF-expand(prk, "OWE Key Generation", 256)
+      PMK = HKDF-expand(prk, "OWE Key Generation", n)

-   Where HKDF-expand() and HKDF-extract() are defined in [RFC5869] and NULL indicates the "salt-less" invocation of HKDF, using the hash algorithm defined in section Section 4.1. z and prk are irretrievably deleted once the PMK has been generated.
+   Where HKDF-expand() and HKDF-extract() are defined in [RFC5869], NULL indicates the "salt-less" invocation of HKDF using the hash algorithm defined in section Section 4.1, and n is the bitlength of the digest produced by that hash algorithm. z and prk are irretrievably deleted once the PMK has been generated.

    The PMKID is generated by hashing the two Diffie-Hellman public keys (the data, as sent and received, from the "public key" portion of the